anderson-aristotle/ruby-vs-js-hash-dictionary-study/study.md

 // your answer here
 ```

-## Accessing Dictionary Properties and Values
+### Accessing Dictionary Properties and Values

-Using provided methods and template literals in JavaScript, create a string
+Using provided methods and template literals, create a string
 using `hank` that equals `"My name is Hank Hill and I'm a propane and propane
 accesories salesman that enjoys ____."`.
 The blank should be filled in by one of
 the hobbies you added earlier.